City Guides Provence-Alpes-Côte d'Azur

 1. Explore the Old Town

 Menton is the kind of place that encourages you to slow down and relax, and the Old Town is the ideal place to do that.
-Menton’s historical center is home to a maze of narrow and steep medieval streets and roads that echo the pirates that founded the town in the 13th century.
+Menton’s historical center is home to a maze of narrow, steep medieval streets and roads that echo the pirates that founded the town in the 13th century.

 Menton’s Old Town offers a concentration of seven centuries of history, marked by famous architects like Charles Garnier, Adrien Rey, and Alfred Marsang.
 The baroque buildings, in particular, are remarkable, especially around the Parvis Saint-Michel.